 We often focus solely on the content of our student’s academic careers and sometimes forget about the form.
 While we must encourage students to study, especially with mid-terms coming up, we must also teach them how to study effectively.
 You may also find that study methods that worked for your students before need to be revised as the volume of work they have increases.

 While your student may have the time to read through all the texts in the lower grades, as they progress, they need to be able to summarize and revise effectively.
-Talk to your student, to their teacher and to theirin-home tutor to find a revision method that suits their learning style.
+Talk to your student, to their teacher and to their in-home and online tutor to find a revision method that suits their learning style.
 Here are some tips on how to revise effectively:

 Q and A